0ssamaak0/DLTA-AI/README.md

 # Object Tracking 🚗
 Built on top of the segmentation and detection models, DLTA-AI provides a complete solution for Object Tracking, with 5 different models for tracking

-To impr DLTA-AI have options for video navigation, tracking settings and different visualization options with the ability to export the tracking results to a video file
+To import DLTA-AI have options for video navigation, tracking settings and different visualization options with the ability to export the tracking results to a video file

 Beside this, DLTA-AI provides a completely new way to modify the tracking results, including edit and delete propagation across frames